Share This Page:

 Co-Founders Paul Simon and Dr. Irwin

-Karen Redlener, Executive Director, and Irwin Redlener, M.D., President and Co-Founder
+Karen Redlener, Executive Vice President and Chief Administrative Officer, and Irwin Redlener, M.D., President and Co-Founder

 Paul Simon and Irwin Redlener, MD founded Children's Health Fund in 1987 after touring the Martinique Hotel, a shelter for homeless families in New York City, and witnessing the conditions under which homeless children lived.
 The New York Children's Health Project launched with one "big blue bus," a state-of-the-art mobile medical clinic that would bring care directly to those children with the least access.